 Small samples (biopsies) are usually taken of the stomach lining during endoscopy.
 These are sent to the laboratory to be looked at under the microscope.
 This also checks for cancer (which is ruled out in most cases).

 A test to detect the H. pylori germ (bacterium) may also be done.
 H. pylori can be detected in a sample of stools (faeces), or in a 'breath test', or from a blood test, or from a biopsy sample taken during an endoscopy.
 See the separate leaflet called Stomach Pain (Helicobacter Pylori) for more details.

-A barium swallow and X-ray are another way to look for changes (such as ulcers) in the stomach lining.
+Having a barium swallow and X-ray is another way to look for changes (such as ulcers) in the stomach lining.
 It is not as accurate as an endoscopy.